Johanne101/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

   * He was employed at Google for 7 years and the creator of Python.
   * He was also allowed to spend half of his time developing Python
     * Even while he was employed at Google.

-> ## The Zen of Python, by Tim Peters
->
->  Beautiful is better than ugly.
->
->  Explicit is better than implicit.
->
->  Simple is better than complex.
->
->  Complex is better than complicated.
->
->  Flat is better than nested.
->
->  Sparse is better than dense.
->
->  Readability counts.
->
->  Special cases aren't special enough to break the rules.
->
->  Although practicality beats purity.
->
->  Errors should never pass silently.
->
->  Unless explicitly silenced.
->
->  In the face of ambiguity, refuse the temptation to guess.
->
->  There should be one-- and preferably only one --obvious way to do it.
->
->  Although that way may not be obvious at first unless you're Dutch.
->
->  Now is better than never.
->
->  Although never is often better than *right* now.
->
->  If the implementation is hard to explain, it's a bad idea.
->
->  If the implementation is easy to explain, it may be a good idea.

-***The Zen of Python*** is a collection of ***the 19*** ***"guiding principles"*** for writing computer programs that influence the design of the Python programming language.

 --------------------
 What is Python?